Axial-vector and pseudoscalar tetraquarks $[ud][\bar{c}\bar{s}]$: Decays of the axial-vector tetraquark

 Operators $\overline{u}\Gamma ^{J}s$ sandwiched between the $K$ meson and vacuum generate local matrix elements of the $K$ meson, which are known and can be implemented into $\Pi _{\mu \nu }^{\mathrm{OPE}}(p,q)$.

-As usual, $\Pi _{\mu \nu }^{\mathrm{OPE}}(p,q)$-type correlators depend on non-local matrix elements of a final meson (for example, $K$ meson), which are convertable to its distribution amplitudes (DAs).
+As usual, $\Pi _{\mu \nu }^{\mathrm{OPE}}(p,q)$-type correlators depend on non-local matrix elements of a final meson (for example, $K$ meson), which are convertible to its distribution amplitudes (DAs).
 This is correct while one treats strong vertices of three conventional mesons in the context of the LCSR method.
 In the case of tetraquark-meson-meson vertices relevant correlation functions instead of DAs of a final meson contain its local matrix elements.
 These matrix elements are determined at the space-time point $x=0$ and are overall normalization factors.
 Within the LCSR method similar behavior of correlation functions was seen in a limit $q\rightarrow 0 $ of three-meson vertices, which is known as a soft-meson approximation \cite{Belyaev:1994zk}.
 This approximation requires adoption of additional technical tools to deal with new problems appeared in a phenomenological side of corresponding sum rules \cite{Belyaev:1994zk,Ioffe:1983ju}.
 It turns out that the soft limit and related technical methods can be adapted to investigate also tetraquark-meson-meson vertices \cite{Agaev:2016dev}.
+It is worth to emphasize that the soft limit should be implemented in a hard part of the correlation function $\Pi _{\mu \nu }(p)$, but in matrix elements one takes into account the terms with $q^{2}=m_{K}^{2}$.

 The term proportional to $g_{\mu \nu }$ in $\Pi _{\mu \nu }^{\mathrm{Phys} }(p,q)$ in the limit $q\rightarrow 0$ with some accuracy can be transformed into the expression

 where $\overline{m}^{2}=(m^{2}+m_{D^{\ast }}^{2})/2$.
 The invariant amplitude $\Pi ^{\mathrm{Phys}}(p^{2})$ depends on the variable $p^{2}$, and has a double pole at $p^{2}=\overline{m}^{2}$.
 The Borel transformation of $ \Pi ^{\mathrm{Phys}}(p^{2})$ is given by the formula